Spam (Monty Python sketch): Hormel's response

-Spam makers Hormel, while never happy with the use of the word spam for junk email, have been supportive of Monty Python and their sketch.
+Spam makers Hormel, while concerned with the use of the word spam for junk email, have been supportive of Monty Python and their sketch (despite the connection).
 Hormel issued a special tin of Spam for the Broadway premiere of Eric Idle's musical Spamalot based on Monty Python and the Holy Grail.
 The sketch is part of the company's Spam Museum in Austin, Minnesota, United States, and also mentioned in Spam's on-can advertisements for the product's 70th anniversary in 2007 – although the date of the Python sketch was incorrectly stated to be 1971 instead of 1970.

 In 2007 the company decided that such publicity was part of their corporate image, and sponsored a game where their product is strongly associated with Monty Python, featuring a product with "Stinky French Garlic" as part of the promotion of Spamalot.
 For the company's 75th anniversary in 2012, they introduced Sir Can-A-Lot, a knight character, appearing on the product's packaging with the phrase "Glorious SPAM®!".